Why study Advanced Medical Imaging Technology : Magnetic Resonance Imaging?

 The program is 12 consecutive months in duration.
 Through a combination of classroom, online learning, and clinical instruction, students will be taught the specific skills needed for entry-level positions in MRI.
 You may also choose to study the second modality (Nuclear Medicine Technology) for an additional 12 month curriculum.

-Upon completion of the professional curriculum, certificate students are eligible to sit for national board exams, a necessity in nearly all healthcare fields.
+Upon completion of the professional curriculum, certificate students are eligible to sit for national board exams, a necessity in nearly all health care fields.
 It is our goal to supply you with the necessary level of training and experience to adequately prepare for these examinations.

 For additional program details including program outcomes, the program's mission and vision, and more please visit the Magnetic Resonance Imaging (MRI) program page.